-Our backward orbital integrations of all the six ≥ 2 -opposition secondaries showed their past convergence with the primary, see Fig. 5.
+Our backward orbital integrations of all the six \geq 2-opposition secondaries showed their past convergence with the primary, see Fig. 5.
 However, we have not found a single convergence time for all the six secondaries.
 Two secondaries, (256124) 2006 UK337 and (224559) 2005 WU179 apparently separated from the primary recently, about 320 kyr ago.
-(While the lower limit on their age of 230 kyr is well established, the upper limit is less well defined, see Fig. 5b, c.)
+(While the lower limit on their age of 230 kyr is well established, the upper limit is less well defined, see

+Fig. 5b, c.)
 However, the other four secondaries show a convergence with the primary at times 1-4 Myr ago.
-The apparent possibility of a cascade disruption of this cluster is very intriguing, but we leave it for a future study.
+The method of clone convergences in the secular angles gave age estimates of 300^{+40}{-70} kyr and 1160^{+350}{-160} kyr for the two groups of secondaries. (see Electronic Supplementary Information).
+Both methods confirm the membership of this cluster.
+The apparent cascade disruption of this cluster is very intriguing, but we leave it for a future study.